ADA Policy on Teledentistry

 - That relevant patient information will be collected prior to performing services using teledentistry technologies and methods including medical, dental, and social history, and other relevant demographic and personal information.

-- That the provision of services using teledentistry technologies will be properly documented and the records and documentation collected will be provided to the patient upon their request.
+- That the provision of services using teledentistry technologies will be properly documented and the records and documentation collected will be provided to the patient upon request.

 - That services provided using teledentistry technologies and methods include care coordination as a part of a dental home and that the patient’s records be made available to any entity that is serving as the patient’s dental home.